NHSDigital/IOPS-FHIR-Simplifier-Backup/HL7FHIRUKCoreR4/backup/guides/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/ProfilesIndex.page.md

 </tr>
 <tr>
 <td>{{pagelink:Profile-Device-BloodPressure,text:UKCore-Device-BloodPressure}}</td>
-<td>draft</td>
+<td>active</td>
-<td>A profile derived from the draft UK Core Device profile to define the minimal set of data to query and retrieve information about a device used to monitor blood pressure.</td>
+<td>A profile <i>derived</i> from the active UK Core Device profile to define the minimal set of data to query and retrieve information about a device used to monitor blood pressure.</td>
 <td>7</td>
 </tr>
 <tr>